 On January 26, 2022, Osisko confirmed new results from the expanding Golden Bear discovery approximately 1000 metres north of its 100% owned high-grade Windfall gold deposit, located in the Abitibi greenstone belt, Urban township, Eeyou Istchee James Bay, Québec.
 Expansion drilling 250 metres south-west of the Golden Bear discovery hole defined the presence of a fourth mineralized zone (D4).
-This new zone displays silica alteration, pyrite mineralization and local visible gold, similar to the mineralization style observed at the high-grade Lynx zones at Windfall.
+The new zone displayed silica alteration, pyrite mineralization and local visible gold, similar to the mineralization style observed at the high-grade Lynx zones at

+Windfall.
 D4 is located 225 (metres vertical) below surface and remains open along strike, up and down plunge and has a sub-parallel orientation to the three previously defined "D" zones (see Osisko news release dated September 14, 2021).

-On February 8, 2022, Osisko provided an update from the ongoing exploration program at its 100% owned Windfall gold project located in the Abitibi greenstone belt, Urban Township, Eeyou Istchee James Bay, Québec.
+On February 8, 2022, Osisko provided an update from the ongoing exploration program at the Windfall Project.
 The infill program was completed in support of a revised block model for the sample, predicting approximately 5,000 tonnes with an average capped grade of 36.7 g/t Au in the planned sample area.
-This capped grade is 350% higher than the average grade of the measured and indicated average grade of 10.5 g/t Au in the October 2021 Windfall MRE, and demonstrates the potential for areas of the deposit to host a significant number of additional ounces.
-The infill intercepts are located inside defined blocks forming part of the October 2021 Windfall MRE but were not included in the report (as they were received subsequent to the closure of the data base).
-Results include 25 intercepts in 22 drill holes (1 from surface, 21 from underground) and 3 wedges.
+This capped grade is 350% higher than the average grade of the measured and indicated average grade of 10.5 g/t Au in the October 2021 Windfall MRE, and demonstrated the potential for areas of the deposit to host a significant number of additional ounces.
+The infill intercepts were located inside defined blocks forming part of the October 2021 Windfall MRE but were not included in the report (as they were received subsequent to the closure of the data base).
+Results included 25 intercepts in 22 drill holes (1 from surface, 21 from underground) and 3 wedges.

-On February 10, 2022, Osisko announced the filing of a technical report to update the mineral resource estimate on its 100% owned Windfall gold deposit.
+On February 10, 2022, Osisko announced the filing of a technical report to update the mineral resource estimate on the Windfall gold deposit.

 On February 16, 2022, Osisko and Northern Star Resources Limited ("Northern Star") announced that they have agreed to terminate joint venture negotiations with respect to Osisko's Windfall Project.
-While joint venture negotiations have concluded, Northern Star continues to be an important debt holder of Osisko through its \$154 million in a convertible senior unsecured debenture due December 1, 2025 with interest at a rate of 4.75% per annum.
+While joint venture negotiations have concluded, Northern Star continues to be an important debt holder of Osisko through the Debenture which remains outstanding as of the date of this AIF.